 This post is also available in: Español (Spanish)

-Florida native, Spicewood is so-named because of its unique spicy fragrance.
-It is a small tree or shrub that commonly reaches a height of 10 – 15 feet or taller.
-In addition to this, it typically has clumping stems and develops an upright oval crown of moderate density with smooth pale brown mottled bark.
+Calyptranthes Pallens (Spicewood) is named because of its unique spicy fragrance.
+It is a small tree that reaches a height of 10 to 15 feet (4.57 meters).
+It has clumping stems and develops an upright dense oval crown with smooth pale brown mottled bark.

-Besides, leaves are opposite or subopposite, simple, entire, ovate in shape, flat, covered with rusty hairs when young; but they tend to turn into a darker green above and 2 – 4 inches long.
-And, flowers are greenish-white, fragrant, semi-showy, borne in terminal clusters 2 – 3 inches long; blooms have numerous long white stamens and are without petals.
-Fruits are small, showy and globose, about 1/2 inch in diameter, red ripening to black, edible and attracting birds.
-Seeds are used for propagation.
-And, a medicinal tea is made from the leaves.
+Furthermore, its simple ovate leaves are opposite or subopposite.
+The entire, flat leaves have rusty hairs when young.
+The leaves tend to turn into a darker green above and measure 2 to 4 inches (10.16 cm) long.
+Also, greenish-white semi-showy fragrant flowers are borne in terminal clusters 2 to 3 inches (7.62 cm) long.
+The blooms have numerous long white stamens and don’t have petals.
+In addition, the small edible showy fruits are globose.
+The fruits are about .5 inch in diameter, red ripening to black, and attract birds.
+For propagation purposes use the seeds.
+In Addition, the leaves serve for medicinal purposes in the form of tea.

-Furthermore, in cultivation, Spicewood tolerates a range of well-drained soils, but does best in moist soils with organic matter.
+Furthermore, Calyptranthes Pallens (Spicewood) tolerates a range of well-drained soils.
+Although, Spicewood does best in moist soils with organic matter.
 It has no pests or diseases of concern.
-In landscaping, Spicewood can be pruned into a single- or multi- trunked tree, shrub, espalier or excellent hedge.
-It can be used in buffer strips around parking lots, median strips, as a border planting or accent plant in the garden.
-Spicewood is threatened in the wild in florida.
+In landscaping, Spicewood is either pruned into a single- or multi- trunk tree, shrub, espalier or excellent hedge.
+We recommend you use Spicewood in buffer strips around parking lots, or median strips.
+You can also use it as a border plant or accent plant in the garden.
+In Florida, State Classification Listing identify Spicewood as threatened.